transdigiware/blockchain/howto/ibp-console-smart-contracts-v2.md

 - For a quick tutorial on developing smart contracts, see [Develop a smart contract with the IBM Blockchain Platform VS Code extension](https://developer.ibm.com/tutorials/ibm-blockchain-platform-vscode-smart-contract/){: external}.
 - For guidance on how to leverage the smart contract lifecycle to satisfy a wider set of business use cases, see [Writing powerful smart contracts](/docs/blockchain?topic=blockchain-write-powerful-smart-contracts).
 - For a more in-depth end-to-end tutorial about using an application to interact with smart contracts, see [Hyperledger Fabric Commercial Paper tutorial](https://hyperledger-fabric.readthedocs.io/en/release-2.2/tutorial/commercial_paper.html){: external}.
-- To learn about how to incorporate access control mechanisms into your smart contract, see [Chaincode for Developers](https://hyperledger-fabric.readthedocs.io/en/release-2.2/chaincode4ade.html#chaincode-access-control){: external}.
+- To learn about how to incorporate access control mechanisms into your smart contract, see [Writing Your First Chaincode](https://hyperledger-fabric.readthedocs.io/en/release-2.2/chaincode4ade.html#chaincode-access-control){: external}.

 When they are tested and ready to be deployed on the network, smart contracts must be packaged into a `.tgz` or `tar.gz` format in order to be uploaded to the console.
 Because the smart contract packaging uses the `tar` format, organizations can easily inspect their contents by using widely available tooling.
 When it is important to review the smart contract package before approving the definition, the package can be shared out of band with organization members.
 There is no way to share the package from the console.
 You can use either the [IBM Developer Tooling](https://github.com/IBM-Blockchain/blockchain-vscode-extension/releases/tag/v2.0.0-beta.3) or the [peer lifecycle chaincode package](https://hyperledger-fabric.readthedocs.io/en/release-2.2/commands/peerlifecycle.html#peer-lifecycle-chaincode-package) CLI to package your smart contract.